mqwilber/2015-04-17-ucsb/lessons/intro_R_lessons/R_data_plotting_analysis.md

 Now that you are familiar with the basics of R computing, reading and writing data, and plotting let's work through an analysis work flow you might encounter in your everyday work.
 Here is the **goal**.

-> You have collected data on eye aneurisms across 5 sites and stored in the data in 5 separate files `aneurism_data_site-1.csv`, `aneurism_data_site-2.csv`, ...,
+> You have collected data on eye aneurysms across 5 sites and stored in the data in 5 separate files `aneurysm_data_site-1.csv`, `aneurysm_data_site-2.csv`, ...,
-> `aneurism_data_site-5.csv`.
-You are interested in asking the question whether the average number eye aneurysms for a given person depends on treatment type, blood pressure, or sex for each site separately.
+> `aneurysm_data_site-5.csv`.
+You are interested in asking the question whether the average number of eye aneurysms for a given person depends on treatment type, blood pressure, or sex for each site separately.
 >

 This may seem daunting, but you can do this analysis using what you have learned so far.
 The best way to approach any analysis is to break it into chunks (maybe even functions!).